CleanroomMC/Website/docs/groovy-script/mods/roots/predicates.md

 ## Description

-Predicates are used in Transmution and RunicShearBlock.
+Predicates are used in Transmutation and RunicShearBlock.
 They either match all blockstates of a block, or all blockstates that have the given properties that match the input blockstate.

 ## Identifier